 View the latest press releases and public statements from the Office of Inspector General.
 With scores of inquiry reports and comprehensive quarterly reports, there’s always something new, so check back often.

-The City of Chicago Office of Inspector General (OIG) has released its second quarter report for 2019 to the City Council.
-The report summarizes the Office’s activity from April 1, 2019 through June 30, 2019.
-This quarter’s report contains summaries of concluded investigations, inquiries, and other activities, including: An OIG investigation established that a Civilian […]
+The City of Chicago Office of Inspector General (OIG) has released its third quarter report for 2019 to City Council.
+The report summarizes the Office’s activity from July 1, 2019 through September 30, 2019.
+This quarter’s report contains summaries of concluded investigations, inquiries, and other activities, including: An OIG investigation which established that a Chicago […]

 Read More